Global Experience Program: Parents Information

 UIS offers many differenct options for studying abroad and each has a different cost structure.

-With careful planning and forethought studying abroad can be affordable and in some cases may not cost much more than studying on the UIS campus.
+With careful planning and forethought studying away can be affordable and in some cases may not cost much more than studying on the UIS campus.

-Financial aid is availalbe for study abroad through a non-exchange program but there are some restrictions related to federal aid such as Pell Grants.
-It is important for students interested in studying abroad to talk with the Office of Financial Assistance early in their planning process.
+Financial aid may be availalbe for study away through a non-exchange program but there are some restrictions related to federal aid such as Pell Grants.
+It is important for students interested in studying away to talk with the Office of Financial Assistance early in their planning process.

-There are many scholarships available specifically for study abroad but these can be applied for only once per year – February 15 is the annual University Scholarship deadline.
+There are many scholarships available specifically for study away but these can be applied for only once per year – February 15 is the annual University Scholarship deadline.